haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 18 Sorcerous Origin feature
 19 Ability Score Improvement
 20 Sorcerous Restoration
-   Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 42

 Spellcasting
 An event in your past, or in the life of a parent or ancestor, left an indelible mark on you, infusing you with arcane magic.
 This font of magic, whatever its origin, fuels your spells.